Close

 The core timetable is modified each year, based on comments and suggestions from previous MSc student evaluations, and will include many lecturers from colleges and institutes external to LSHTM.
 This will give you access to expertise in a wide range of immunology topics and also an opportunity to talk personally to experts about your own areas of interest.
 There will also be tutorial sessions with your personal tutor.

 The default for lectures, tutorials and problem sessions are for face-to-face delivery in Keppel Street (except in some instances where the presenter is overseas, in which case they will deliver via webinar while you are all together in a teaching classroom).
-Laboratory classes will mostly occur on Wednesday and Thursday afternoons.
+Laboratory classes will also be timetabled.
 There are also private study sessions throughout each week to give you time to assimilate the material covered.
-Friday is devoted to further skills in statistics and molecular biology, some of which may be delivered online.
+Fridays are devoted to further skills in statistics and research design, some of which may be delivered online.
 You will note that the timetable is fairly full so you will need to give your full attention to the MSc.

 Preparing for the programme

-It may be useful if you have limited prior knowledge of immunology to look through one of the major immunology text books before you arrive but there is no essential requirement for this.
+If you have limited prior knowledge of immunology to look through one of the major immunology it may be useful text books before you arrive.
+In fact, we recommend that all students regardless of background have access to one of the main immunology textbooks throughout the year.
 If you are worried – don’t be – but if you are please contact helena.helmby@lshtm.ac.uk.
-We do start at the beginning with innate immunity, then antigen recognition and the immune system biology, immune organs, their architecture and cells.
-Although we progress rapidly, we do start at the beginning.
+We do start at the beginning with innate immunity, then antigen recognition and immune system biology, immune organs, their architecture and cells.
+So although we progress rapidly, we do start at the beginning.

-We do not recommend a specific book as each book has its strengths and weaknesses and it would be wrong to suggest the programme relies on a particular source.
-Immunology is fast-moving and even the core immunology course includes material where expert lecturers in particular areas will provide insights beyond the current text book material.
+We do not recommend a particular textbook as each book has its strengths and weaknesses and it would be wrong to suggest the programme relies on a particular source.
+Immunology is fast-moving and even the core immunology module includes material where expert lecturers in particular areas will provide insights beyond the current text book material.
 The important thing is that within a week or so of starting lectures you should have access to a recent edition of one of the following:

 • Janeway’s Immunobiology ISBN-10: 0393884910, ISBN-13: 978-0815345510 (Norton & Company)